d3finit/WebTools/README.md

 ## v1.2

 Current version.
 Currently has more organized file system.

+## v1.3

+Current version.
+Info model has been added.